 This outlook occurs when your morning HRV reading is within your HRV Baseline Range.
 When this happens, it means that your body’s recovery response has been activated, but you can still perform light exercise efficiently.
 This benefits your body by allowing you to continually make fitness gains while avoiding taking a complete rest day.

-This outlook occurs when your morning HRV reading is much lower than your HRV Baseline Range, which is a sign that your body needs full recovery mode from a stressful event or activity.
+This outlook occurs when your morning HRV reading falls below your HRV Baseline Range, which is a sign that your body needs full recovery from a stressful event or activity.
 When this happens, your body is telling you to slow down so it can restore itself back to optimal, faster and more effectively.